 Ankylosing spondylitis is a condition that requires constant management.
 Sticking to a regular stretching plan specific to your stiffness helps get the most out of your body.
 Your physiotherapist will set you up with an appropriate stretching programme, will monitor your symptoms and make any adjustments to the programme as necessary.

 The best advice is to keep active.
 Regular physical activity is one of the most effective treatments for AS.
 It is important to engage in a regular stretching program every day and do at least 30 minutes of moderate exercise on most days of the week.

 Symptoms may come (flare) and go (remission) for many years.
 For others, the symptoms and disability may gradually worsen over time.

-Generally, people with AS can continue to work and perform daily activities, although certain changes may have to be made to allow a variety of positions and movements throughout the day.
+Generally, people with AS can continue to work and perform daily activities.
+However, certain changes may have to be made to allow various positions and movements throughout the day.

 Physiotherapy helps to provide pain relief and improve stiffness.
 Your physiotherapist can also provide you with a personalised exercise programme to help you manage your condition.